Fill your College Details

 Factorial Of a Number

-Factorial of a Number The factorial of a non-negative integer n is defined as the product of all positive integers less than or equal to n.
-It is denoted by n!.
-In simpler terms, when you keep multiplying the number ‘n’ by each smaller number until you reach 1.
+The factorial of a non-negative integer n is the product of all positive integers from 1 up to n.
+It is written as n!.
+In simple terms, to find the factorial of a number, you multiply it by every smaller whole number down to 1.

 Mathematical Definition